This page gives you important information about self-isolating in University accommodation.

 How long do I and/or my flatmates need to self-isolate for?

-It is very important if you have symptoms or a positive test result that you let your flatmates know as following government guidance they will also need to self-isolate.
+It is very important if you have symptoms or a positive test result that you let your flatmates know as following Government guidance they may also need to self-isolate.

 Food and other essential supplies